Pan–tilt–zoom camera

-A pan-tilt-zoom camera (PTZ camera) is a robotic camera capable of panning horizontally (from left to right), tilting vertically (up and down), and zooming (for magnification).
+A pan-tilt-zoom camera (PTZ camera) is a mechanical camera capable of panning horizontally (from left to right), tilting vertically (up and down), and zooming (for magnification).
 PTZ cameras are often positioned at guard posts where active employees may manage them using a remote camera controller.
 Their primary function is to monitor expansive open regions that need views in the range of 180 or 360 degrees.
 Depending on the camera or software being used, they may also be set up to automatically monitor motion-activated activities or adhere to a defined schedule.

 Functions

 A pan-tilt-zoom camera can be controlled remotely via computer software, or manually by a person to recognize patterns and individuals.
 PTZ cameras can zoom in, pan widely in all directions, and tilt up and down utilizing servomotors to change the image captured.

 The camera's focus triggers a corresponding motorized zoom-in on the subject of the camera's attention.
 In addition, the lens's versatility allows the camera to capture unique perspectives and details that would otherwise be missed.